 The following table depicts the communities of interest that inform advancements to this doctoral program.
-The table includes the assessment schedule and mechanisms
+The table includes the assessment schedule and mechanisms.

-Name Community of Date Method

-Interest

-Students, Monthly Faculty

-Alumni, and meetings, Faculty

-Faculty retreats, Annual

-Program Mission, Goals, student competency

-e , , Annually or more meetings, Exit

-and Student Learning Outcomes frequently as needed Meetings with

-Outcomes graduating students,

-and informal

-conversations with

-alumni

-Students & Program Director

-Stadart/Cardarata Alumni contacts alumni and

-Student/Graduate Achievement Annually in the fall current students to see

-Acmevement if any information

-needs to be updated

-Student Support Services Students Midyear (a) Qualtrics Survey(b) Cohort Interviews Program Director Students and Faculty Midyear Qualtrics Survey Faculty Leadership & Program Feedback Students Midyear (a) Qualtrics Survey(b) Cohort Interviews Curriculum/Teaching Learning Practices Students End of every semester (Fall/Spring/Summer) (a) University administered course evaluations (b) The "Family Therapy Practicum Course Evaluation" Resources Faculty and Students Every faculty meeting and Midyear (a) Qualtrics Survey(b) Cohort Interviews(c) Faculty Meetings Alumni Survey Graduates of the MedFT Doctoral Program Once every fine years (Spring/Summer) Qualtrics Survey.
+Name Community of Interest Date Method Program Mission, Goals, and Student Learning Outcomes Students, Alumni, and Faculty Annually or more frequently as needed Monthly Faculty meetings, Faculty retreats, Annual student competency meetings, Exit Meetings with graduating students, and informal conversations with alumni Student/Graduate Achievement Students & Alumni Annually in the fall Program Director contacts alumni and current students to see if any information needs to be updated Student Support Services Students Midyear (a) Qualtrics Survey (b) Cohort Interviews Program Director Students and Faculty Midyear Qualtrics Survey Faculty Leadership & Program Feedback Students Midyear (a) Qualtrics Survey(b) Cohort Interviews Curriculum/Teaching Learning Practices Students End of every semester (Fall/Spring/Summer) (a) University administered course evaluations (b) The "Family Therapy Practicum Course Evaluation" Resources Faculty and Students Every faculty meeting and Midyear (a) Qualtrics Survey(b) Cohort Interviews(c) Faculty Meetings

+T T T Alumni Survey Graduates of the MedFT Doctoral Program Once every fine years (Spring/Summer) Qualtrics Survey.
 The evaluation was last completed January, 2017.
 Client Satisfaction Survey Clients of the ECU Family Therapy Clinic Initiated by the ECU Family Therapy Clinic Director at least once a year and for every client at termination (a) Paper pencil survey entitled "Client's Input on Ongoing Treatment" survey while receiving therapy and at termination.
 Data reviewed with student and Practicum/AAMFT Supervisor.
 Alumni Employer Survey Employers of Program Alumni Once every five years Qualtrics Survey.
 The evaluation was last completed January, 2017.
 ECU Administrator Feedback Department Chair and Dean of the College of Health and Human Performance Annually or more frequently as needed In the spring semester, the Program Director sits down with the Department Chair to discuss the program budget, needs, and performance.
 This information is communicated with the program faculty at faculty meetings.
 Internship Evaluation Survey Intern Site Supervisor Given at end of each semester the student is enrolled for internship credit Paper "Intern Evaluation" Survey.
 Results go into each student's academic file after being reviewed by the student's permanent advisor.
 PhD Internship Satisfaction Survey Students Given at end of each semester the student is enrolled for internship credit Qualtrics survey.
 Results are reviewed by the program director and feedback is compiled to share with the site supervisors after students complete the internship.